SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 other weapons, but have huge ammunition capacities.
 These weapons may also ﬁre single shot, single ﬁre as multi, or full auto.

-These are truly“military only” weapons.
+These are truly"military only" weapons.
 A character with a machine gun had better keep it under wraps everywhere except the wilderness.
 It causes trouble and attention.
 Machine guns are usually hard to get, expensive, and their ammunition is not readily available.
 These are heavy weapons usually ﬁred from a vehicle mount or a bi- or tripod.
 A single character seldom can ﬁre the weapon while holding it.
-As a result, reverse the range diﬃculties when using a machine gun (so that Point Blank is +10, Short is +5, Medium is 0, and Long is -5), since they are hard to swing around in a tight arc to Here is a sampling of ﬁrearm accessories that can make certain “bring to bear” on a close, dodging target.
+As a result, reverse the range difficulties when using a machine gun (so that Point Blank is +10, Short is +5, Medium is 0, and Long is -5), since they are hard to swing around in a tight arc to Here is a sampling of ﬁrearm accessories that can make certain "bring to bear" on a close, dodging target.
 They may ﬁre at up to three weapons more effective. targets per round.
 Gyrostabilization: This can be built into any personal or heavy